vp817/RakNetProtocolDoc/README.md

 ### Flow Control
 Flow Control is a RakNet mechanism used to manage the rate of data transmission between sender and receiver.
 It ensures that the receiver can handle the incoming data at a pace it can process, preventing overwhelming or overflowing the receiver's buffer.
 Flow control helps maintain a balance between the sender's transmission speed and the receiver's processing capability, optimizing the overall efficiency and stability of the communication.

+For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### Congestion Control
 Congestion control is a RakNet technique used to prevent network congestion by balancing data transmission rates.
 Techniques like TCP congestion control, packet dropping, rate limiting, traffic shaping, QoS, and load balancing are used.
 These techniques ensure reliable data delivery and efficient transmission in RakNet.

+For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc5681">RFC 5681</a>

 ### B
 "B" represents the link capacity or the maximum amount of data that can be transmitted per second over the network link.
 The link capacity is determined by multiple factors, including the network infrastructure, the network configuration, and the available resources.
 By using a float value, the network capacity can be represented more accurately and precisely, enabling better utilization of the available resources.